Menu

 What's happening in class

-In maths, Year 1 children have been learning about Place Value and the value of every number up to 10, so they can visualise quantities in their mind's eye.
+In maths, Year 1 children will be learning about Place Value and the value of every number up to 10, so they can visualise quantities in their mind's eye.

-The Year 2 children have been building on their understanding of Place Value to 100, partitioning numbers into sets of ten and ones.
-They have faced the challenge of partitioning numbers into different groups of tens and multiple ones, such as 62 = 6 tens and 2 ones, but it can also be any combination of tens of ones, for example 4 tens and 22 ones, or 3 tens and 32 ones etc. That is a challenge for all of us as it involves very good addition skills!
+The Year 2 children will be building on their understanding of Place Value to 100, partitioning numbers into sets of ten and ones.
+They will face the challenge of partitioning numbers into different groups of tens and ones, such as 62 = 6 tens and 2 ones, but 62 can also be any combination of tens of ones, for example 4 tens and 22 ones, or 3 tens and 32 ones etc. That is a challenge for all of us as it involves very good addition skills!

-In the second half of this term, Y1 are now exploring addition and subtraction to 10, while Y2 are adding and subtracting numbers to 100, rooting their learning in their knowledge of bonds to 10.
+In the second half of this term, Y1 will be exploring addition and subtraction to 10, while Y2 will be adding and subtracting numbers to 100, rooting their learning in their knowledge of bonds to 10.
 Please keep practising the number bonds to 10, as they are the key that unlocks so much mathematical understanding.

-In Phonics, Year 1 have been applying their super grasp of letter sounds, digraphs and trigraphs that they learnt in EYFS to read and spell new words and short sentences.
+In Phonics, Year 1 will be applying their super grasp of letter sounds, digraphs and trigraphs that they learnt in EYFS to read and spell new words and short sentences.
 They are moving on with their learning of Phase 5, during which they will revise and learn all the ways to make long vowel sounds in words.
 We hope the children will continue to love reading and develop their fluency through reading their home readers regularly.
-The digraphs they have focused on during the first half term are:
+The digraphs they will focus on during the first half term are:

 ay, ou, ie, ea, oy, ir, ue, aw, wh, ph, ew and oe